 Shortly after the factory opened, workers formed the SITRALPRO union (Sindicato de Trabajadores del Altagracia Project).
 Since 2013, workers at Alta Gracia have enjoyed benefits and working conditions collectively negotiated by the workers with management.
 Collective bargaining agreements, or contracts between factory workers and management, are rare in the apparel industry.
 In the global apparel sector, few factories have agreed to negotiate in good faith with unions or to grant wages and benefits above the legal minimum standards.
 Collective bargaining agreements are important not only because of the improved wages and conditions that they provide, but because they establish a clear framework by which workers can raise concerns with management.

-The worker leaders of SITRALPRO and Alta Gracia factory management signed the first collective bargaining agreement at the factory, valid for a period of two years, in 2013.
-As noted in this WRC report, the agreement memorialized the factory’s commitment to pay a living wage and to uphold excellent standards with regard to factory conditions.
-It also established a schedule of wage increases and additional benefits above the requirements of law, including production bonuses, academic scholarships for workers and their children, school supplies for workers’ children, gift baskets for workers during the holidays, and financial support for union-organized holiday celebrations.
+After the factory was established, leaders of the SITRALPRO union and Alta Gracia management have signed three consecutive collective bargaining agreements.
+These agreements have memorialized the factory’s commitment to pay a living wage and to uphold excellent standards with regard to factory conditions.
+The current agreement establishes a schedule of wage increases and additional benefits above the requirements of law, including production bonuses, academic scholarships for workers and their children, school supplies for workers’ children, gift baskets for workers during the holidays, and financial support for union-organized holiday celebrations.